 When are punitive damages recoverable in Indiana?

-There are two categories of damages that may be recovered by personal injury claimants in Indiana: compensatory and exemplary.
-Compensatory damages are intended to make the wronged party “whole” again by paying for economic damages (medical bills, lost income, and other objectively calculable losses) and non-economic damages (inconvenience, pain and suffering, and other intangible losses).
+There are different categories of damages that may be recovered by personal injury claimants in Indiana.
+Some categories are intended to make the wronged party “whole” again by paying for economic damages (medical bills, lost income, and other objectively calculable losses) and non-economic damages (inconvenience, pain and suffering, and other intangible losses).

 The Indiana accident attorneys at Ball Eggleston have an extensive background litigating complex, high-stakes cases.
 We are well-versed in the laws that govern punitive damages awards, and we have the resources and legal strategies to recover substantial settlements and verdicts.

-Our lawyers have won more than $200 million for our clients.
+Our lawyers take pride in working very hard for their clients.
 Call (765) 742-9046 to discuss your case in a free initial consultation.

 Indiana Punitive Damages Caps & Allocation